charlleskleber/charlleskleber/README.md

 The main objective of this data science personal project portfolio is to demonstrate my skills in solving business challenges through my knowledge and tools of Data Science.

-I have studied Data Science since 2020, and i still didn't had the chance to work in a Data Scientist roll, but, i am a Business Analyst for a hotel since July 2019.
+I have studied Data Science since 2020, and i still didn't had the chance to work in a Data Scientist roll.

 I am capable of executing all stages of developing a business solution using the concepts and tools of Data Science, from understanding the business to publishing the model using Clouds.

-I have already developed solutions for important business problems such as detecting fraud in transactions, identifying customers in churn and prioritizing customers for cross-selling.
+I have already developed solutions for important business problems such as predicting sales volume and prioritizing customers for cross-selling.

 The details of each solution are described in the projects below.